sw2go/pgpshare/README.md

 - crypto.subtle Password derivedKeys for passphrase en/decryption on client
 - unlimited file size for up- and download (transfer in chunks)

+Requirements:
+Firefox > Settings > Chronik > "anlegen" (if set to "niemals anlegen" IndexedDB is not working )